higuma/web-audio-recorder-js/README.md

 * Returns
     * (none)

 If `.encoderAfterRecord` options is `false` (default), it finishes encoding and make a Blob object immediately.
-You can get a Blob object with `.onComplete()` event.
+You get a Blob with `.onComplete()` event.

 If `.encoderAfterRecord` is `true`, it starts encoding process.
 Encoding process may take several seconds to a few minutes (depending on recording time).
-You can check encoding progress with `onEncodingProgress()` event.
-Getting a Blob object is same as above.
+You can get encoding progress with `onEncodingProgress()` event.
+Getting a Blob is same as above.

 ``` javascript
 recorder.cancelEncoding()